Ganiyat-dev/Deploy-Static-website-AWS/README.md

-# Deploying a static website on AWS
+# Deploying a static website on AWS console

 ### This project successfully deployed a static website to AWS using S3, CloudFront, and IAM.